 Rose looked around the room, then spotted the light on in the bathroom at the end of the hall.
 The small boy sat on the floor.
 He had the sink cabinet open and was building a tower of toilet paper rolls for his little plastic cars.

 “Hey, little lion,” Rose called.

 The boy looked up and, jumping to his stocking feet, hurried into the room, ready to be swung up in a hug.
 Rose’s back hurt a little, but airplane was the traditional greeting, and children needed stable expectations in their lives.

 Rose turned on her phone and called her father, who understood, and she let her grandnephew show her his crayon drawings, and his paintings, and the things he’d made from clay.
-There were his books from school, with the words he knew, and there was a castle he’d built out of Legos.
+There were his books from school, with the words he knew, and there was the castle he’d built out of Legos.
 Rose patiently let him walk her through the house, letting him go on excitedly like a lisping tour guide.
-It was important, Tori had pointed out on one of her more uncertain days, that a child find affirmation when he was young.
+It was important, Tori had pointed out on one of Rose’s more uncertain days, that a child find affirmation when he was young.

 They came back downstairs, Lionel running ahead, Rose reminding him to be careful on the steps.
 Lily had the television on.